Peoria, Arizona Drug & Alcohol Rehab, Detox & Treatment Resources

 Towns like Peoria, Arizona, continue to be negatively affected by drug and alcohol addiction.
 In March of 2017, police in Peoria responded to a 911 call and found 22 marijuana plants, 350 grams of methamphetamine and 105 grams of heroin in one man’s home, which led to one arrest.
 Incidents like this one demonstrate how big of a problem substance misuse continues to be all across Arizona and the United States.

 Substance use disorder is a disease, just like cancer and diabetes.
 Like those illnesses, it needs to be treated.
 There should not be a stigma associated with addiction treatment.
-If you are in need of addiction treatment in Jamestown, New York, there are multiple resources that are available to you.
+If you are in need of addiction treatment in Peoria, Arizona, there are multiple resources that are available to you.

 Alcohol & Drug Rehab Centers in Peoria, Arizona